HBCompass/hackbright/Exercise06/README.md

 fish = {"deep ocean": "anglerfish", "amazon river": "candiru", "lake": "bass", "shallow river": "trout"}
 ```

 This is called a dictionary in python.
-It's also called a hashtable, or a hashmap, or very non-specifically, a map.
-A dictionary is a collection of 'key-value pairs'.
+It's also called a hashtable, or a hashmap, or very non-specifically, a map. __A dictionary is a collection of 'key-value pairs'__.
 The key 'deep ocean' _maps_ to the value 'anglerfish'.

+###Why Use a dictionary?
 Imagine you were writing a program to keep track of user scores in a game.
 If you only had arrays, you might do something like this:
 ```
 names  = ["Bob", "Joe", "Jack", "Jane"]